Dr Amanda J Williamson

 Qualifications: BBS, BBS first class honours, MBS, PhDc.

-I am a Lecturer in Innovation and Strategy, at Waikato Management School: University of Waikato.
-I currently teach strategic management in the Master of Business Management programme.
 I undertook my PhD at the Institute of Work Psychology (UK, Sheffield University), on the dark side of entrepreneurship.
-Previous to starting at Waikato University Management School, I was a Visiting Researcher in Chile, and earlier, a Research Assistant at the (then) New Zealand Centre for SME Research, Massey University.
+Previous to starting at Waikato Management School, I was a visiting researcher in Chile, and earlier, a research assistant at the (then) New Zealand Centre for SME Research, Massey University.

 My area of research intersects the fields of strategy and psychology.
 I am interested in using innovative research methods (machine learning, experience sampling, physiological measurement) to examine entrepreneurship through a psychological lens, by considering the cross-directional effects between entrepreneurial behaviour, and sleep, emotions or health.
 I am passionate about social entrepreneurship and other compassionate and pro-social research contexts.

 I have published in a leading journal in the field, and have active research projects and international collaborations on entrepreneurship and mood, employing innovative research methods like machine learning and sentiment analysis.